SFGrenade/PaleCourtCharms/SpoilerCharmEffects.md

 However,i'll link all the relevant pages and info here for convinience.

-Oh yeah and note:The wiki pages i link are to the main Pale Court Mod.So,things like "Extra dialogue","Found by defeating a boss" only apply to Pale Court.Here i will say how to find the charms in my mod.
+Oh yeah and note: The wiki pages i link are to the main Pale Court Mod.So,things like "Extra dialogue","Found by defeating a boss" only apply to Pale Court.Here i will say how to find the charms in my mod.
 # Abyssal Bloom
 A high risk-high reward charm.It increases your nail damage with masks lost,which can be buffed by Joni's Blessing,Fragile Heart and Sharp Shadow.Other charms like Lifeblood heart and core do not affect it.
 When on half hp,you get 10% incresed dash and shade dash cooldown,also a 10% increase to movement speed.Stacks with Sprint-/Dash- masters.